Short code: Canada

-Canadian Common Short Codes can be five or six digits long.
-Common Short Codes beginning with a leading '4' are reserved for private use by wireless network operators.
-Four-digit Common Short Codes are not permitted due to handset incompatibilities.
-Short code-based messages vary between zero-rated (paid for by campaign), standard rate (user is responsible for standard carrier charges), and premium rate (varies, C$1-10).
-Canadian Short codes are governed by the Canadian Wireless Telecommunications Association.
+Canadian short codes are called Canadian Common Short Codes.
+Short code-based messages vary between zero-rated (paid for by the campaign), standard rate (user pays standard carrier charges), and premium rate (varies, between C$1-10).

-In February 2020, CWTA (Canadian Wireless Telecommunications Association) announced that Rogers Wireless will no longer participate in general use mobile codes in the future.
+In February 2020, the Canadian Wireless Telecommunications Association (CWTA) announced that Rogers Wireless will no longer participate in general use mobile codes.
 A common short code is a code that is shared by more than one brand for multiple or general uses.

-Chile

-Codes are three and four digits in length.